Bundaran HI Astra (Transjakarta): Incidents

-The Bundaran HI BRT station was burned by demonstrators on 8 October 2020 during the Job Creation Law Demonstration along with 8 other BRT Stations affected.
-Losses due to this incident are estimated at up to 45 billion rupiah.
-The incident was very unfortunate considering that this BRT station is an iconic station and it is one of the destinations for many commuters heading to the office/mall complex.
+The Bundaran HI BRT station was burned during the Omnibus law protests on 8 October 2020, along with 8 other affected stations.
+Losses due to this incident were estimated at up to 45 billion rupiah.
+The incident was very unfortunate considering that this BRT station is strategic as one of the destinations for many commuters heading to the surrounding office/mall complex.
+After eleven days of reparations, the Bundaran HI BRT station was reopened on 19 October 2020.